 3. Remove the spark plugs; then attach the spark plug wires to the plugs and ground the plugs on the cylinder heads well away from the spark plug holes.
 4. Attach the Compression Tester Kit.
 5. While holding the throttle in the full-open position, crank the engine over with the electric starter until the gauge stops climbing (five to 10 compression strokes).
-Compression should be as shown in the chart.
+Compression should be 185 psi.
+6. If compression is abnormally low, verify the following: - A. Starter cranks engine over (normal speed). - B. Gauge is functioning properly. - C. Throttle in the full-open position. - D. Valve/tappet clearance correct.